Route-to-market in emerging markets: Framework and key steps

 The distribution model building blocks consider the model type, territory, financials and the need for an outlet survey.

-Distribution model: When expanding your route-to-market, you need to decide whether to build your own physical distribution network or use third-party providers, including organised distributors and wholesalers.
-Also understand which functions you would like to control such as account development and recruitment.
-The model you choose for your distribution system will play a significant role in determining the efficiency and effectiveness of your operations.
-It is common for distributors to be given exclusive rights within specific territories and channels.
+2.1.2 Distribution model: Expanding your route-to-market involves crucial decisions regarding your distribution model.
+You must determine whether to establish your own physical distribution network or leverage third-party providers such as organised distributors and wholesalers.
+Additionally, it’s essential to consider the level of control you want over certain functions, such as account development and recruitment.
+The distribution system model you choose will have a substantial impact on the efficiency and effectiveness of your operations.
+It is customary for distributors to be granted exclusive rights within particular territories and channels.

-Financials: When considering different distribution models, it’s important to ask yourself how much investment each one will require.
-It’s also essential to understand the trade margins associated with each model and whether they align with your financial assumptions.
-Another crucial factor to consider is the profitability of each route-to-market model – do you have a clear understanding of how much profit each one will generate?
+2.1.3 Financials: When considering various distribution models, it is vital to analyse the level of investment required for each option.
+Additionally, it is essential to understand the trade margins associated with each model and ascertain whether they align with your financial assumptions.
+Another crucial factor to consider is the profitability of each route-to-market model.
+Do you possess a clear understanding of the profit potential of each alternative?

 2.2 Sales